autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

 If you face any issues or want to explore advanced features, consult the [Official Polkadot.js Documentation](https://polkadot.js.org/).
 Common network FAQs are detailed below.

 ### How can I find my Public Address?
 * You can see your default Substrate public address starting with `5` directly below your wallet name inside the main extension window.
+For a comprehensive overview of address variations, you can also consult the community [Substrate Wallet Guide](https://forum.autonomys.xyz/t/substrate-wallet-guide/4535).

     ![trouble-1](/img/doc-imgs/polkadot/trouble-1.png)